Civil and Environmental Engineering Department

 Requirements for Advancement to Graduate Candidacy

 Conditionally classified students must satisfy the conditional requirements listed in their letter of acceptance prior to advancing to candidacy.
 Students who have completed matriculation and achieved classified standing in the MS degree may advance to candidacy after completing a minimum of 9 units of graded work as a graduate student in letter-graded 100 or 200-level courses acceptable to the CE Department.
 Students must also fulfill other university requirements for advancement to candidacy for the master's degree as outlined in the Graduate Policies and Procedures section of this catalog.
 Candidacy includes successful completion of the Graduation Writing Assessment Requirements (GWAR), described in this catalog.
-For graduate courses that meet the GWAR, refer to the GWAR Course List on the Graduate Studies website.
+For graduate courses that meet the GWAR, refer to the GWAR Course List on the College of Graduate Studies website.

 Requirements for Graduation